pletfix/docs/en/lifecycle.md

 3. Register Routes

-    Next the Routes defined in `config/boot/routes.php` (and in enabled plugins) will be loaded:
+    Next the routes will be loaded.
+They are defined in `config/boot/routes.php` and in enabled plugins.

         /*
          * Register routes.